jamonholmgren/bluebun/docs/getting-started.md

 # Getting Started

-This lays out how to use Blowgun in your CLI at a high level.
+This lays out how to use Bluebun in your CLI at a high level.

 ## Quick Start

-Blowgun has a CLI (of course) to help you get started building your own CLI.
+Bluebun has a CLI (of course) to help you get started building your own CLI.

 ```
 # install/update bun
 curl -fsSL https://bun.sh/install | bash

-# use blowgun's CLI to create your new CLI
+# use bluebun's CLI to create your new CLI
-bunx blowgun new pizza # doesn't work yet!
+bunx bluebun new pizza # doesn't work yet!

 # cd in and link it so you can run it
 cd pizza
 bun link
 ```

-Blowgun will then spin up a new CLI project for you, and you can start building your CLI right away.
+Bluebun will then spin up a new CLI project for you, and you can start building your CLI right away.

 ## Your CLI's binary